Applied-Language-Technology/website/source/tmc.rst

 Downloading and updating exercises using TMC
 ============================================

-When new exercises become available as you progress through the course, you must download them to the server so that you can complete them in JupyterLab.
+TMC will automatically download any missing exercises on your server when you log into the system.

-To download exercises, open a Terminal and type the command :code:`tmc download` and press ⏎.
+To download exercises manually, open a Terminal and type the command :code:`tmc download` and press ⏎.

 TMC will prompt you to select a course.